 We bring together a unique fusion of the arts and fitness.
-Unlimited Live and On Demand singing classes, dance fitness, mind & body sessions, and strength & stretch Pilates all under one membership package.
+Unlimited On Demand and Live singing classes, dance fitness, mind & body sessions, and strength & stretch Pilates all under one membership package.

-The danceSing experience is centred around the positive mental and physical wellbeing of our people.
+The danceSing experience is centered around the positive mental and physical wellbeing of our people.
 Fun, fitness, and friendship, at your pace.

 Whether you’re looking to learn something new, maintain or develop your fitness, or simply connect and make new friends, the danceSing team are there to advise, motivate and inspire. danceSing is the inclusive, intergenerational, feel-good wellbeing experience like no other.